sseefried/simple-ethereum-hack/README.md

 ETH (or ETC) blockchain.
 Nevertheless it illustrates the kind of bug that was exploited by the attacker of the DAO.

+The instructions in this README will allow you to set up a private Ethereum node (with mining), publish a contract and then perform an attack on the contract.

 # Accounts

 ```